Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The tenant must provide the owner with the following information by registered letter with acknowledgement of receipt:
+The tenant must have the landlord specify, by registered letter with acknowledgement of receipt, the following information:

-The lessee must require the owner to carry out the compliance work by registered letter with acknowledgement of receipt.
+The tenant must demand that the owner carry out the compliance work by registered letter with acknowledgement of receipt.

-After a period of 2 months, if the notice has not been answered or if the disagreement persists, the tenant may refer the matter to the court office.
+After a period of 2 months, if the formal notice has not been answered or if the disagreement persists, the tenant may refer the matter to the court registry.

 Who shall I contact